PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 So how do these Boltzmann generators work?
 The key idea is a coordinate transformation.
 From the configuration space X (as seen before: the positions and forces of the molecules) to a so-called latent space Z. There different states are close to each other.
-And in such a way, that we can sample from there with a gaussian.
+And in such a way, that we can sample from there with a Gaussian.

-Since in our example this results in a 76 dimensional gaussian(which is difficult to visualize).
+Since in our example this results in a 76 dimensional Gaussian(which is difficult to visualize).
 Let's look at a simpler example that shows the principle better:

 <figure align="center">